 From the misty mountains of famous Meng Ding mountain of Yaan, Sichuan province, Meng Ding Yellow tea is one of the only three Chinese yellow teas in the world.
 Meng Ding mountain is where tea was first cultivated in China about 1200 years ago.
 The first eight bushes cultivated by Wu Lizhen called the Eight Immortal.
 This is a fascinating tea with a rich history that we proudly carry.
 This yellow tea is plucked from the local old Sichuan tea bush varietal (thinner and smaller leaves), and has a stronger aroma and flavor than other more commonly grown tea bushes in the Yaan tea-producing region.
 The processing of yellow tea requires extensive skills and is more labor-intensive, so production is very limited.
 It is a truly precious tea, not commonly found, even in the Chinese tea market.

-This tea is such a rare delicacy.
 Once a tribute tea during Song dynasty, it has an elegant appearance and sensational flavor with floral and nutty notes, buttery, slight vegetal taste.
 It is so sweet, the minute you pour your water into the tea, you smell the honey sweetness in the air.
 We detected the notes with sweet pea, artichokes, almond, corn silk, and vanilla.
 And it really doesn't get bitter.
+This tea is indeed a rare delicacy.
 You can lounge and easily brew without worrying about over-brewing or bitterness.
 You can get several refills out of this tea.

 Origin: Meng Ding mountain, Ming Shan county, Sichuan province, China